Table of Contents

 • All applicants must apply by submitting their application materials through the workflow transaction system.

-(Faculty Searches Only) If uploading an applicant through the manual process, a paper Self-Identification form will need to be sent to the applicant to include the requisition number, position title, and department/unit name, which are to be forwarded to OIE.
+(Faculty Searches Only) If uploading an applicant through the manual process, a paper Self-Identification form will need to be sent to the applicant to include the requisition number, position title, and department/unit name, which are to be forwarded to OCRC.

 The screening process begins with an analysis of the application materials submitted by applicants in response to the announcement of an open position.
 The search committee is responsible for selecting candidates for interviews who meet all the minimum requirements and are most qualified to fill the vacancy based on the advertised required and desirable qualifications.